jwkidd3/react-workshop/lessons/03-js-tools/A-npm.md

 ---
 title: "npm"
-description: "When putting any sort of JavaScript project together, npm is an essential tool.
-Brian talks about how to get started with npm."
+description: "When putting any sort of JavaScript project together, npm is an essential tool.   talks about how to get started with npm."
 ---

 ## npm